erikwfyz/Fruit-Freshness-Detection-Google-Teachable-Machine-/README.md

 ## 📄 License

-This project is intended for educational, research, and portfolio purposes.
+This project is open source and intended for educational, research, and portfolio purposes.

 ---